 Placing the rail on the inside of the post is recommended; it will always be stronger this way as the rail is between the animal and post.
 Aesthetically, rails on the outside of the post may look better.
 The 1 1/2” stainless steel screws hold the rail tight provided you correctly follow the installation instructions.

 Most horses do not like to chew on polymer fencing.
 It is not palatable to them.
 If horses abuse the railing we recommend installing a line of electric fencing on the inside or using a crib strap.

-I have seen a fence that sags, what causes this?
+I have seen a Flex fence that sags, what causes this?

 We recommend that you follow manufacturer's instructions for installation.
 Any tensioned fence needs to be braced and concreted at corners, ends, or any post out of a straight line.
 If this step is avoided, sagging can occur.
-As always, we recommend electric fencing in any high traffic areas.
+We also recommend tightening your fence approximately once yearly to prevent sagging.

 What is the warranty like?

 Our Flex fencing has a 30-year limited manufacturer’s warranty on all manufacturer’s defects.
 This includes cracking, peeling, chipping, and discolouration due to adverse weather conditions or manufacturer's defects.
 Abuse to the fence is not covered.
 We recommend the use of electric fencing in high traffic areas.

 Will Flex fence rails break in extreme cold or hot weather conditions?